 Beginner Runners – Follow These 7 Tips To Getting Started With Running

 1. Ease into it.

-You might want to run as much as you can or as fast as you can, but that can lead to burnout or injury.
+You might want to run as much as you can or as fast as possible, but that can lead to burnout or injury.
 Start out running small distances at a slow to moderate pace.
 If you need to, do a combination of running and walking.
-You should definitely feel like you’ve had a workout when you’re finished, but you shouldn’t be gasping for air.
-Knowing how to notice progress in your fitness level is very important to find a balance in training too much or too little at the beginning.
+You should feel like you’ve had a workout when you’re finished, but you shouldn’t be gasping for air.
+Knowing how to notice progress in your fitness level is very important to balance training too much or too little at the beginning.